cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 The new field `cleanupPolicy` has three possible values:

 1. When "empty", the behavior will default to not creating an owner reference on the Secret resource, unless `--enable-certificate-owner-ref` is passed.
-2. When `Delete`, the default behavior as described in the "empty" case is overridden and the owner reference is always created on the Secret resource.
+2. When `Delete`, the default behavior as described in the "empty" case is overridden and the owner referencI agree, the "empty" value is often avoided in Kubernetes APIs.
+Let's go with Inherit then.

+e is always created on the Secret resource.
 3. When `Never`, the default behavior as described in the "empty" case is overridden and the owner reference is never created on the Secret resource.

 > At first, the proposed field was named `certificateOwnerRef` and was a
 > nullable boolean.
 James Munnelly reminded us that the Kubernetes API